Second Battle of Independence

 The Second Battle of Independence was fought on October 22, 1864, near Independence, Missouri, as part of Price's Raid during the American Civil War.
-In late 1864, Major General Sterling Price of the Confederate States Army led a cavalry force into the state of Missouri in the hopes of creating a popular uprising against Union control, drawing Union Army troops from more important areas, and influencing the 1864 United States presidential election.
-Price was opposed by a combination of Union Army and Kansas State Militia forces positioned near Kansas City and led by Major General Samuel R. Curtis; Union cavalry under Major General Alfred Pleasonton followed Price from the east, working to catch up to the Confederates from the rear.
+In late 1864, Major General Sterling Price of the Confederate States Army led a cavalry force into the state of Missouri, hoping to create a popular uprising against Union control, draw Union Army troops from more important areas, and influence the 1864 United States presidential election.

+Price was opposed by a combination of Union Army and Kansas State Militia forces positioned near Kansas City and led by Major General Samuel R. Curtis.
+Union cavalry under Major General Alfred Pleasonton followed Price from the east, working to catch up to the Confederates from the rear.
 While moving westwards along the Missouri River, Price's men made contact with Curtis's Union troops at the Little Blue River on October 21.
 After forcing the Union soldiers to retreat in the Battle of Little Blue River, the Confederates occupied the city of Independence, which was 7 miles away.

 On October 22, part of Price's force pushed Curtis's men across the Big Blue River 6 miles west of Independence in the Battle of Byram's Ford, while Pleasonton drove back Confederate defenders from the Little Blue.
 Confederate troops from the divisions of Major General James F. Fagan and Brigadier General John S. Marmaduke resisted Pleasonton's advance.

 Two Union brigades forced the Confederates through Independence, capturing two cannons and 300 men.
 While Pleasonton brought up two fresh brigades, the Confederates regrouped southwest of town.
 Further Union pressure drove the defenders back, and fighting continued until after dark.
 By the end of October 22, almost all of the Confederate forces had fallen back across the Big Blue.
 The next day, Price was defeated in the Battle of Westport, and his men fell back through Kansas, suffering further defeats on the way before reaching Texas.

 The Confederates suffered heavy losses during the campaign.
 The expansion of the town (now city) of Independence into areas that were rural at the time of the battle has resulted in urban development over much of the battlefield, such that meaningful preservation is no longer possible.